31 Dec The 5 Best Strength Training Books of 2013.

 5-STRENGTH COACH by Jeff Connors.

-This is a late addition to this list, but the book is so good, I wanted to include it.
+This is a late addition to this list, but the book is so good I had to include it.

-This is a recently released book and my guess is it’s pretty much “under the radar.”
+This is a recently released book and my guess is it’s very much “under the radar.”

 The book is written by collegiate strength coach, Jeff Connors.